 By using this helpful mood activity log and journal you’ll be able to reflect on your mental health and create a plan to support your happiness over the long term.

-This 12-week mood tracker journal will help you connect the dots between your moods and activities.
+This 12-week daily mood tracker journal will help you connect the dots between your moods and activities.